MateuszPosadowski/SHSP/README.md

 ## Thermometer

+The driver code is in the ESP_Temperature.ino file.
 A temperature measuring device that allows you to send a request under certain conditions

 ### Connection to the network